junxit/us-congress-bills-112/metadata.md

 - 2012-05-09 — Senate amendment agreed to: Amendment SA 2098 agreed to in Senate by Unanimous Consent.
 - 2012-05-09 — Senate amendment proposed (on the floor): Amendment SA 2098 proposed by Senator Reid for Senator Corker.(consideration: CR S3048-3049; text: CR S3048-3049)
 - 2012-05-09 — Senate amendment submitted
+- 2012-05-10 — Message on Senate action sent to the House.
+- 2012-05-10 — Received in the House.
+- 2012-05-10 — Referred to the House Committee on Foreign Affairs.